NetworkScienceLab/GDM/README.md

 Regarding the real-world test networks, we provide a sub-set due to the various licensing of the original data.
 While most of these networks are publicly available[^1], feel free to email us to get the full dataset.

+For more, see the [ReadMe](dataset/README.md) in the dataset folder.

 ## Uncompress the pre-trained models
 We provide the pre-trained models in the
 > out.tar.gz